imattking/csv-host-test/README.md

 - Render results in the DOM dynamically as each of the datasets in question is pulled from the CMS

 #### Phase III :
-- Integrate both types of data visulations into a dynmic search & filtering interface with active tagging enabled
+- Integrate both types of data visulations into a dynamic search & filtering interface with active tagging enabled